 3. Read primary authorities (statutes, cases, and regulations).

 Once you have a general idea of what the law might be in a particular state, now it is time to go read the applicable statutes, regulations, and cases.
 You should never rely on secondary authorities alone.
 They could be wrong, outdated, or both.

 Most states have websites with all of their statutes online.
 Pay attention to when they were last updated.
-There may be some recently passed statutes that have not been codified yet, but these can usually be found on the website as well, in a different location.
+There may be some recently passed statutes that have not been codified yet, but these can usually be found on the website as well albeit in a different location.

 There are several websites containing case opinions.
 Google Scholar is one of my favorite as it will show other cases which have cited the one you are reading.
-This is very important because cases can either by affirmed or overruled by higher courts.
-If your case has been overruled, then it’s not good law anymore.
+This is very important because cases can be affirmed, criticized, distinguished, explained, followed, limited, modified, overruled, questioned, or reversed by higher courts.

 4. Apply the law to your specific facts.

 Now, pretend you are a judge deciding your legal question.
 Take your understanding of the law and apply it to your specific factual situation.
 Try to be reasonable, consistent, and true to the intent of the law.
 In the end, the best you can do may be to make an educated guess.
 Better lawyers can make better educated guesses, and more importantly, they are skilled at persuading a judge to agree with them.